Venipuncture is the collection of blood from a vein. It is most often done for laboratory testing.

 Blood helps move oxygen, nutrients, waste products, and other materials through the body.
 It helps control body temperature, fluid balance, and the body's acid-base balance.

-Tests on blood or parts of blood may give your doctor important clues about your health.
+Tests on blood or parts of blood may give your provider important clues about your health.

 Normal results vary with the specific test.